“You lose,” the old security guard laughed, throwing down his cards.

 “You know, it wouldn’t hurt if people liked us,” he sighed as he fell in step.
-The sky was beginning to turn red, the deep, narrow rows of corn promising daylight shadows instead of black tunnels.
+The sky was beginning to turn red, the deep, narrow rows of corn promising day time shadows instead of black tunnels.

-“People like you fine,” she answered, halting her quick step to stare through the fence into a pushed out row of corn.
-Yellow lights bathed the location where the night guard had slipped on the red and brown ice and fallen face to face with the carved body, maroon blood seeping into the green and yellow of the crushed corn stalks.
-Lightning flashed a vicious white and blue through the clouds and she jumped back.
-A livid smile and glowing orange eyes seemed to flicker in the horizon.
+“People like you fine,” she answered, halting her quick step to stare through the fence into the pushed out row of corn.
+Yellow lights bathed the location where the night guard had slipped on the red ice and fallen beside the carved up body.

 “I don’t care if people don’t like me,” she said, “I care about this.”